 The collection includes an interesting exhibition of tribal headhunting curiosities with weapons and skulls.
 On the second floor is a sad display of taxidermied animals, many almost extinct in the jungles of Borneo.
 Other exhibitions include local history; archaeology with fascinating coffins found in caves in the North of Sabah displayed in a replica cave; ceramics; an interactive display of musical instruments for you to bang, strum and blow; basketware and clothing.
 A whale skeleton displays a Guinness Book of Records certificate for being the largest bryde whale skeleton.
 Collections of cars, steam engines and printing presses rust outside.

-If you're more of a hands-on learner, cross the river via a swinging bridge to enter the tribal village with replicas of longhouses complete with warrior costumes and the skulls of defeated enemies.
+For more interaction, cross the river via a swinging bridge to enter the Heritage Village with replicas of traditional architecture from the indigenous groups of Sabah, surrounding a lotus-filled pond.

-Included with the price of admission is entrance to the Sabah Art Gallery, Islamic Civilizations Museum and a small Science & Technology Museum focused largely on the oil and gas industry.
+Included with the price of admission is entrance to several gardens, the Sabah Art Gallery, the Islamic Civilization Museum and a small Science and Technology Gallery focused largely on the oil and gas industry, all within the complex.

 The gift shop sells non-fiction books on the history and cultures of Sabah as well as the knick-knacks you see at the markets for reasonable fixed prices.
 A cafe serving local, Western and Chinese fare is open daily 07:00-17:00.

 For a more lively overview of the traditional cultures of Sabah, Mari Mari Cultural Village offers slightly cheesy daily interactive shows.